fzyzcjy/flutter_convenient_test/README.md

 P.S.
 Highlighted action is in sync with the playing video.
 Tap action to seek video.

+### Being interactive

+Temporarily play with the app interactively.

+[TODO video: tap "interactive mode", and then play with the app in the simulator]

 ### `integration_test` is still there

 Though not necessarily needed, you can still use everything from `integration_test`.
 This package is not a reinvented wheel.